 Deliverables Deadline 1.
-Detailed work plan End of May 2019 2.
-SDG Acceleration program toolkit adapted to Moldovan context, including opportunity cards (up to 2 working days) June2019 3.
-Intervention scenarios/ one per each company, as well as companies' eligibility and readiness to run and finalize the acceleration/innovation cycle, for up to 5 companies (up to 2 working days) June 2019 4.
-Acceleration workshop in Moldova (1 day) end of June 2019 Remote consultation/ 7 days allocated per each company throughout the 12 months (up to 35 days in total) Note: during the visit to Moldova, the consultant will have at least 1 bilateral meeting with each company.
-June 2019 - May 2020
+Detailed work plan Mid of September 2019 SDG Acceleration program toolkit adapted to Moldovan context, including opportunity cards (up to 2 working days) September 2019 Intervention scenarios/ one per each company, as well as companies' eligibility and readiness to run and finalize the acceleration/innovation cycle, for up to 5 companies (up to 2 working days) September 2019 4.
+Inception and acceleration workshops in Moldova (1 full day each) Mid of October 2019 5.
+Remote consultation/ up to 7 days allocated per each company throughout the 12 months (up to 34 days in total) Note: during the visit to Moldova, the consultant will have at least 1 bilateral meeting with each company.
+September 2019 - May 2020

-6. Assessment report per each company with the overview of the April 2020
+6. Assessment report per each company with the overview of the companies' new business models (up to 2 days for all companies) April 2020 7.
+Final Report and Scale-up Model (1 day) May 2020

-companies' new business models

-7. Final Report and Scale-up Model May 2020